chryzsh/chryzsh.github.io/_posts/2019-04-14-relaying-delegation.md

 0. We set up a man-in-the-middle DHCP server on IPv6 and serve a DNS IPv6 configuration that points to our rogue DNS IPv6 server.

-1. When victim uses WPAD to look for a proxy configuration file over DNS, we let it connect to our fake proxy server and then prompt for authentication using a `407 Authentication Required` request.
+1. When the victim uses WPAD to look for a proxy configuration file over DNS, we let it connect to our fake proxy server and then prompt for authentication using a `407 Authentication Required` request.

 2. We capture and relay the (encrypted) credentials of the machine account to LDAPS on the domain controller (DC).

-3. We ask the DC over LDAPS to create a new mahine account.
+3. We ask the DC over LDAPS to create a new machine account.
 Active Directory allows any user account, including machine accounts to add 10 machine accounts by default.

-4. We now have a machine account username and password.
-The reason we create a machine account is because we need access to a user account with a Service Principal Name (SPN) later.
+4. We now have credentials for a machine account.
+The reason we create a machine account is that we need access to an account with a Service Principal Name (SPN).

-5. We again ask the DC to configure resource based constrained delegation for this new machine account on the vicim computer object.
-Examplewise: the machine account `WS02$` sets the `msDS-AllowedToActOnBehalfOfOtherIdentity` attribute on the computer object `WS02` to allow the newly created machine account to impersonate users on it.
+5. We now ask the DC to configure resource-based constrained delegation for this new machine account on the victim computer object.
+For example: the machine account `WS02$` sets the `msDS-AllowedToActOnBehalfOfOtherIdentity` attribute on the computer object `WS02` to allow the newly created machine account to impersonate users on it.

-6. We request a ticket using the machine account that was created, where we impersonate a user that has local admin access to our target computer.
+6. We request a service ticket using the machine account that was created, where we impersonate a user that has local admin access to our target computer.

-7. We use the ticket to access the computer with local admin privileges.
+7. We use the service ticket to access the computer with local admin privileges.
 The ticket with these privileges is only valid on the target box.

 # Prerequisites